SabreTools/MPF/CHANGELIST.md

 - Use IBM PC as default system out of the box
 - Separate params checkbox from input
 - Disable more UI elements when editing
+- Ensure parameters checkbox is enabled to start

 ### 3.2.4 (2024-11-24)